-While we are talking about Langza, let us discuss the archeological history of the place.
-About some 200 years ago, this entire area is believed to be submerged under the Tethys Ocean.
+While we are talking about Langza, let us discuss the archaeological history of the place.
+Millions of years ago, this entire area is believed to be submerged under the Tethys Ocean.
 It was an ocean that existed in ancient times, before the face of the earth was different and the continents did not exist like the way they do now.
 For more details on Tethys Ocean, please take a look at this Wikipedia post.

 Back then, two supercontinents, Laurasia and Gondwana, covered a large part of Earth’s landmass.
 Then 50 million years ago, these two supercontinents collided and from it emerged the Himalayan range and the Tibetan Plateau as a result of the collision between the tectonic plates.
 The Tethys Ocean was then no more and the Himalayas became the roof of the world.
 Fossils of marine creatures and plants once alive in the ocean are now found in the villages near Kaza under the sedimentary rocks.